-8.1 Short Run Tests
+9.1 Short Run Tests

-8.1.1 Install the sheller on level and preferably on hard surface and set the clearances, screen pitch, etc, as per manufacturer’s recommendations.
+9.1.1 Install the sheller on level and preferably on hard surface with its wheels removed, if any, and set the speed, clearances, screen pitch, etc., as per manufacturer’s recommendations.

-8.1.2 Take sufficient quantity of cobs of the same variety free from plant leaves, stalk, etc. The cobs should, as far as possible, be of the same size.
-The moisture content of the grain shall be 10 to 18 percent.
+9.1.2 Take sufficient quantity of maize cobs of the same variety free from plant leaves, stalk, etc. The cobs should, as far as possible, be of the same size.
+The moisture content of the grain shall be 10 to 18 percent d.b.

-8.1.3 Attachment of Prime Mover and Sheller - Attach the sheller with a suitable prime mover, preferably electric motor.
+9.1.3 Attachment of Prime Mover and Husker Sheller - Attach the sheller with a suitable prime mover, preferably electric motor.
 An energymeter or some form of transmission dynamometer shall be fitted.
 The power delivered to the sheller may be supplied in following ways:

-*Methods of analysis for food grains: Part II Moisture.

 a) Direct coupling the prime mover with the main axle of the sheller, and

 b) Connecting the prime mover with the help of flat or V-belt and pulleys with the main axle of the sheller.

-In case of (a), the power delivered to the sheller would be the power output of the prime mover; whereas in case of (b), the allowances for fat belt and V-belt drive losses may be taken as 6 and 3 percent, respectively.
+In case of (a), the power delivered to the husker sheller would be the power output of the prime mover; whereas in case of (b), the allowances for fat belt and V-belt drive losses may be taken as 6 and 3 percent, respectively.

-8.1.4 Operation and Collection of Data - Operate the sheller at the specified speed of the shelling unit for one hour at a feed rate 50 percent of the specified value by the manufacturer.
+9.1.4 Operation and Collection of Data - Operate the husker sheller at the specified speed of the shelling unit for one hour at a feed rate 50 percent of the specified value by the manufacturer.

-8.1.4.1 During the run period collect the following samples and data:
+9.1.4.1 During the run period collect the following samples and data:

-a) Four sets of primary samples from grain, cobs and husk outlet for a period of two minutes for each set; and
+a) Four sets of primary samples from grain empty (shelled) cobs and impurities outlet for a period of two minutes for each set; and

 b) Record the speed of main shaft by a revolution counter or an accurately calibrated tachometer.
 The reading of energymeter or dynamometer shall also be taken at an interval of 15 minutes.

+c) Record the diesel consumed if attached to diesel engine of tractor over a known running time and calculate the consumption per hour.

-8.1.4.2 At the end of one hour feeding, run the sheller idle for some time, so that practically the entire material already fed comes out.
+9.1.4.2 At the end of one hour feeding, run the sheller idle for some time, so that practically the entire material already fed comes out.
 At the end of the test, collect the material dropped through sieve, retained on sieve, the material stuck in the sheller and the grain received at grain outlet(s).